fortinetdev/terraform-provider-fortios/website/docs/r/fortios_vpnipsec_concentrator.html.markdown

 * `name` - Concentrator name.
 * `src_check` - Enable to check source address of phase 2 selector.
 Disable to check only the destination selector.
 * `member` - Names of up to 3 VPN tunnels to add to the concentrator.
+The structure of `member` block is documented below.

 The `member` block supports: